-Using paste up technique of a large print of two different drawings of urban environments inside overlapping swatches in a reference to Rorschach’s famous psychological test.
+Using paste up technique of a large print of two different drawings overlapping swatches in a reference to Rorschach’s famous psychological test.

-The public approaches the artwork from a far, only reading its main shapes and as it comes closer new stories and details become clear.
+The public approaches the artwork from a far, only reading its main shape and as it comes closer new stories and details become clear.

 Pen on paper.
 Aprox.
 1300 x 4000 mm

 A very special private commission.

 A 4 meter long drawing based in the city of Genova, Italy done in 74 days.
 It's basically my interpretation of Genova, where the client is from.
 Aiming to convey the feel of Genova focusing on some elements like the port, the old town, the incredible infrastructures and highways that are part of the city.

 A fictional view of New York City riverside.

 A architectural capriccio where it possible to see depicted the Brooklyn Bridge, the Freedom Tower, the New Museum, the Beekman Towers and some more of the city's highlights.
 This image was used in all sort of media by the Festival campaign.